What is Peyronie’s disease?

-- If your problem have been current for a long period, isn’t changing, and it is not really causing you much problems, the doctor may suggest no treatment and just ask you to come back if your condition begins to get worse.
+- If your problem has been current for a long period, isn’t changing, and it is not really causing you many problems, the doctor may suggest no treatment and just ask you to come back if your condition begins to get worse.

 - If your issue has been existing for a long time and it is causing you sexual issues (such as erectile dysfunction, trouble with penetration, or pain during intercourse for either partner), they might refer you to a urologist.
 You might need surgical treatment to correct the deformity.

 - If the problem has recently developed, especially if the lump is continuing to develop or is painful, the doctor might consider offering drug treatment themselves or even send you to a urologist, genitourinary physician, or other expert with regard to advice.